Thyssenkrupp closes $20.4 billion elevator unit sale

-FRANKFURT, July 31 (Reuters) - Thyssenkrupp TKAG.DE on Friday said it successfully closed the 17.2 billion euro ($20.4 billion) sale of its elevator division, leaving the ailing conglomerate with a cash lifeline but robbing it of its best asset.
+FRANKFURT, July 31 (Reuters) - Thyssenkrupp TKAG.DE said on Friday it had closed the 17.2 billion euro ($20.4 billion) sale of its elevator division, giving the ailing conglomerate a cash lifeline but robbing it of its best asset.

-The group in February had agreed to sell the asset to a consortium led by private equity firms Advent, Cinven CINV.UL, with Germany's RAG foundation acting as co-investor.
+The group agreed in February to sell the division to a consortium led by private equity firms Advent and Cinven CINV.UL, with Germany's RAG foundation a co-investor.

+"Divesting the elevator business with its more than 50,000 employees was a tough decision that was not easy for anyone but it was indispensable in the interests of the whole group of companies," Thyssenkrupp Chief Executive Martina Merz said.

+"The proceeds in the billions will give us tailwind for the transformation of Thyssenkrupp," she added.

 ($1 = 0.8435 euros)